6 tips to make the most of your guest WIFI

 When providing WIFI Internet access, it is particularly important to divide up the available bandwidth in such a way that every guest gets as much of it as possible so that their expectations are met.
 It is obvious that streaming services consume more of it than simply checking e-mails.
 So it plays a decisive role how many and which connections are to be expected in your guest network at the same time.
 A professional will also help you here with his assessments

 And as soon as it is clear that limited resources need to be allocated, a professional WIFI gateway helps you to apply different user policies.
-A low-cost guest may not be allowed to use as much as a premium guest, and perhaps you don’t want data-intensive software updates to run over your network?
+A low-cost guest may not be allowed to use as much as a premium guest, and perhaps you don’t want data-intensive software updates or WiFi calls that release the burden for third parties like mobile providers to run over your network?
 That’s where the settings options of intelligent captive portals like IACBOX can help.

 #Tip 5: Manage bandwidth, especially when usage is high.
 This is how you create the conditions for satisfied WIFI users.